GalaxyBuilt/txchyon/src/content/posts/getting-started/how-to-set-up-trust-wallet.md

 draft: true
 ---

+I first started using Trust Wallet in 2021, when I started trading bsc memecoins, and I even had friends who launched their own coins.
+I was having lots of fun in defi playing around on binance smart chain because the gas fee's were really cheap.
+I learned to trust Trust wallet.

 Trust Wallet is one of the most widely used mobile non-custodial wallets in 2026, trusted by millions of beginners and experienced users alike.
 It supports over 10 million assets across 100+ blockchains—including Bitcoin, Ethereum, Solana, BNB Chain, Polygon, Avalanche, and many more—making it a true all-in-one solution.

 Key features include built-in Web3 browser for dApps, direct token swaps, NFT management, staking for rewards, and easy crypto purchases.
 As a fully self-custodial wallet, you control your private keys and recovery phrase—no third party can access your funds.

 This aligns perfectly with the self-custody principles in [What is Cryptocurrency?
-A Complete Beginner's Guide to Blockchain in 2026](/what-is-cryptocurrency-beginners-guide-2026).
-In this guide, we'll walk you through setting up Trust Wallet from scratch, securing your recovery phrase, and getting ready for your first transactions—while avoiding the [10 Biggest Crypto Mistakes Beginners Make in 2026](/10-biggest-crypto-mistakes-beginners-2026).
+A Complete Beginner's Guide to Blockchain in 2026](https://txchyon.com/blog/getting-started/what-is-cryptocurrency/).
+In this guide, we'll walk you through setting up Trust Wallet from scratch, securing your recovery phrase, and getting ready for your first transactions—while avoiding the [10 Biggest Crypto Mistakes Beginners Make in 2026](https://txchyon.com/blog/getting-started/biggest-crypto-mistakes/).

 ### Why Choose Trust Wallet as a Beginner?